Side Effects of the hCG Diet? My Story.

 ~ Dr. Steven Jepson M.D.

 - I gained weight on this diet.
 Not only did I get fatter, it redistributed my weight.
 When I got back to my original weight, those clothes were too tight!
 It was clear that I'd lost muscle and gained a lot of fat.
 I felt "lumpy" and I really did not like it.
-After the diet, weight was creeping up so started my own version of this diet (same foods, more calories plus a bit of exercise) to stop from gaining it all back.
-When your body goes into starvation mode, your metabolism slows way down which accounts for the weight gain when people finally stop this diet.
-My doctor eventually made me stop even that version so, even with watching what I ate and not overeating at all, I did get back to where I was heavier than when I began the diet.
+After the diet, weight was creeping up so started my own version of this diet (same foods, more calories, plus a bit of exercise) to stop from gaining it all back.
+When your body goes into starvation mode, your metabolism slows way down which accounts for the weight-gain when people finally stop this diet.
+My doctor eventually made me stop even that version, so even with watching what I ate and not overeating at all, I did get back to being heavier than when I began the diet.
 I am hearing from others that they gained back even more as well and I've had a number of women tell me this diet made them shifted their weight in all the wrong ways as well.

-- Some rather serious side effects.
+- I had some rather serious side effects.
 My cycle was really messed up.
 My periods were coming more frequently and far heavier than they have ever been.
 The worst was the one right before I stopped the diet.
 I think increasing my calories again helped get me back on track.
 This diet did cause some heart problems for which I've been monitored by physicians.
-The change in my cycle caused a lump to form in my breast (which was found while monitoring my heart and we know it wasn't there a couple months prior...and, no, it wasn't more easily felt because I'd lost weight...by the time they found it, I had already gained back a bunch of weight) and the heavy cycle banished all my ferritin and iron stores from my body.
+The change in my cycle caused a lump to form in my breast.
+It found while monitoring my heart and we know it wasn't there a couple months prior and, no, it wasn't more easily felt because I'd lost weight.
+By the time they found it, I had already gained back a bunch of weight.
+The heavy cycle banished all my ferritin and iron stores from my body.
 I had to go through a month and a half of iron infusions at the Cancer Center.

 hCG in the News